 Investors in North America have relied on Ceres for more than 20 years to deepen their understanding of global sustainability risks and their implications for investment and financing.

-Ceres sits at the intersection of investment, business and advocacy interests, leading constructive engagements and offering education to bridge these important perspectives, which are increasingly intertwined as climate change, water scarcity and other resource pressures take stronger hold around the world.
+Ceres Investor Network on Climate Risk (INCR) works at the intersection of investment, business and advocacy interests.
+We lead constructive engagements and offering education, thought leadership and pragmatic strategies to bridge these important perspectives, which are increasingly intertwined as climate change, water scarcity and other resource pressures create economic risks and opportunities around the world.

 Elevating financial firms’ attention to these emerging risks – and opportunities they create – is pivotal to Ceres’ mission of building a sustainable global economy that will ensure future prosperity for all.

-In 2003, Ceres launched the Investor Network on Climate Risk (INCR), growing from 10 institutional investors managing $600 billion, to over 100 members managing more than $11 trillion in collective assets today.
-INCR has an impressive record of leadership and accomplishments on climate and sustainability
+In 2003, Ceres launched the Investor Network on Climate Risk (INCR), growing from 10 institutional investors managing $600 billion, to more than 120 members managing more than $15 trillion in collective assets today.
+INCR has an impressive record of leadership and accomplishments on climate and sustainability.

-Ceres and INCR released a summary report of The 21st Century Investor: Ceres Blueprint for Sustainable Investing, reflecting lessons learned over 10 years working with institutional investors on climate change and other critical ESG issues.
-The Blueprint is a preview of a more detailed document to be released in late June and presents the business and fiduciary case for integrating sustainability criteria into investment analysis and decision-making to promote sustainable risk-adjusted returns.
+In 2013, Ceres, with input from an advisory group of INCR leaders, released The 21st Century Investor: Ceres Blueprint for Sustainable Investing,synthesizing lessons learned over more than a decade of working with institutional investors on climate change and other critical ESG issues.
+The Blueprint presents the business and fiduciary case for integrating sustainability criteria into investment analysis and decision-making to promote sustainable risk-adjusted returns, and outlines 10 key steps to assist asset owners and asset managers in implementing sustainable investing at their funds and firms.
+We updated the Blueprint in 2016 to incorporate recent studies, examples and experience.

-Whether they manage state public pensions funds, labor funds, college endowments or other institutional assets, investors look to Ceres and INCR to identify emerging risks and opportunities they should focus on and best practices they should use for managing these issues.
+Whether they manage state public pensions funds, labor funds, college endowments or other institutional assets, investors look to Ceres and INCR to identify and develop practical strategies address emerging ESG risks and opportunities, best practices for managing these issues, and opportunities for engagement and advocacy to advance sustainability with companies, regulators, policymakers and other key capital markets players.

 For more information